 The primary role of the Honors Committee representative at the oral exam is to conduct the exam and to ensure all of the guidelines are followed.

 The Honors Committee representative:

 - asks the student and advisor before the exam begins if there will be a summary.
-In the sciences, it is customary for the student to present a brief summary of the project (typically no longer than 15 minutes).
+In the sciences, it is customary for the student to present a brief summary (not a presentation) of the project (typically no longer than 10-15 minutes).
 Students from other disciplines may or may not present a summary, depending on the recommendation of the advisor.